Assyrian-Remote-OpenSource-Society/Assyrian-Phrases/README.md

 Literal: English literal of the Western phrase <BR>
 Western: phonetic of the Western phrase <BR>
 Assyriac: spelling of the Western phrase in Assyriac <BR>
+Origin: the potential origin of the phrase, if known <BR>

 **Notation**